helios19/customer-analytics/README.md

 NB: This command will run unit and integration tests before packaging the fat jar.
 If you wish to speed up the build and discard them, simply add this `-x test` option to the above command.
-Also, take note that, given the list of dependencies libraries, the build process might vary from 1 to 4 mins depending on the local gradle repository and your network bandwidth.
+Also, take note that, given the list of third party dependencies, the build process might vary from 1 to 4 mins depending on your local gradle repository and your network bandwidth.

 Then, to run the application, simply type: